oddlama/agenix-rekey/README.md

 | Example | See source or [Secret generation](#secret-generation). |

 This must be a function that evaluates to a script.
-This script will be added to the global generation script verbatim and runs outside of any sandbox.
+This script will be added to the global generation script verbatim and runs outside any sandbox.
 Refer to `age.generators` for example usage.

-This allows you to create/overwrite adjacent files if neccessary, for example when you also want to store the public key for a generated private key.
+This allows you to create/overwrite adjacent files if necessary, for example when you also want to store the public key for a generated private key.
 Refer to the example for a description of the arguments.
 The resulting secret should be written to stdout and any info or errors to stderr.